yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * tuning GC is important, but to obtain maximum performance, memory must be utilized effectively within applications
     * normal time/space tradeoff of programming can swing to a time/space-and-time trade-off: using too much space in the heap can make things slower by requiring more GC
     * judicious use of object pools, thread-local variables, indefinite references can vastly improve the performance of an application, but overuse of them can just as easily degrade performance
-    * in limited quantities—when the number of objects in question is small and bounded—the use of these memory techniques can be quite effective
+    * in limited quantities-when the number of objects in question is small and bounded-the use of these memory techniques can be quite effective

 ## 8 Native Memory Best Practices
   * The total of native (nonheap) and heap memory used by the JVM yields the total footprint of an application